 Source: UK Submission to the CLCS, Executive Summary, p.5.
+Note that the line of crosses, at 60° South, defines the Antarctic Treaty area.

-The Executive Summary is very brief and much is left unsaid or implied.
+The Executive Summary is exceptionally brief, containing just three pages of text.
+Much is left unsaid or implied.